cfw-guide/dsi.cfw.guide/docs/pl_PL/uninstalling-unlaunch.md

 **OSTRZEŻENIE:** Odinstalowanie może zablokować Twój Nintendo DSi.
 Oto kilka przypadków powodów, dla których możesz chcieć odinstalować Unlaunch, ale z rozwiązaniami które nie wymagają odinstalowania.

-- **Tło Unlaunch jest przerażające:** Zainstaluj ponownie przy użyciu [nowych instrukcji](installing-unlaunch).
+- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions.
 Obecnie zawierają instrukcje dotyczące zmiany tła
 - **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have

 ::: warning